History & Overview

 Habitat for Humanity Hamilton was initially founded in 1991 by a group of volunteers passionate about bringing the Habitat for Humanity mission to the Hamilton region.
 Since then, Habitat Hamilton has grown into a very successful organization with a governing board of directors, staff and network of thousands of volunteers and supporters.

-Habitat for Humanity Hamilton is an independent, not-for-profit housing program that works to break the cycle of poverty by building affordable housing and promoting homeownership.
+Habitat for Humanity Hamilton is an independent, not-for-profit charity that builds affordable housing and promotes homeownership.
 We mobilize local volunteers, community members and corporate partners, seeking to build strength, stability and self-reliance through shelter.

 We implement an on-going development model called the Home Build Program.
-Within this program, we build homes and provide interest-free mortgages to hard-working and deserving families, who otherwise could not afford homeownership.
+Within this program, we build homes and provide interest-free and geared-to-income mortgages to people who would not be able to secure a conventional mortgage.

-Supported by hundreds of volunteers, Habitat Hamilton has accommodated 22 partner families locally since its incorporation and is one of Habitat Canada’s fastest growing affiliates, with several builds and developments currently underway.
+Supported by hundreds of volunteers, Habitat Hamilton has accommodated 31 Habitat homeowners locally, since its incorporation, and is one of Habitat Canada’s fastest growing affiliates, with several builds and developments currently underway.

 Well before Habitat for Humanity Hamilton and Habitat for Humanity Canada existed, Millard and Linda Fuller were busy founding the movement of what would later become Habitat for Humanity.
 The couple launched the movement back in 1976 in Americus, Georgia.
 Built on the idea of partnership housing, Habitat for Humanity volunteers gave a hand up to those in need—by working side by side—to build safe, decent and affordable homes.